MightComeback/aethlon-td/docs/progress/FEATURESET_CHECKLIST.md

 [] Map generator generates multiple spawn/exit points [] Maps spawn/exit points can be bound to waves
 [] "Temporary" paths are defined (i.e. towers are not placeable, destroyed/converted into path on scripted wave - configured by seed/map editor)
+[] (Conditional): Paths are deifned based on the amount of players on the map

 [] Map generator algo is sequential (rivers -> paths -> heightmap -> objects)
 [] Path tiles can be defined on top a of river, but replaced with bridge tiles